e271828e/Flight.jl/docs/notes/design/framework_spec.md

 #### Author-knowledge note

-**Author-knowledge note** (user observation, recorded as a documentation obligation): the clean implementation leans on the author *knowing* that "sampling at `t_k`" means post-integration, post-[projection](#g-projection), stage-1-fresh state.
+User observation, recorded as a documentation
+obligation: the clean implementation leans on the author *knowing* that "sampling at `t_k`" means post-integration, post-[projection](#g-projection), stage-1-fresh state.
 That knowledge must be part of the framework's taught [contract](#g-contract) — [§8.5][s8-5]/[§8.6][s8-6] semantics stated in [component](#g-component)-author documentation with this IMU as the [worked](#g-worked) example — not